mbrukman/sense-engine/README.md

 ## Sense Platform dashboard creation utilities

-This package gives you everything you need to run your favorite programming language or console-based application as a dashboard on [the Sense Platform](senseplatform.com)'s cloud infrastructure, using the same user interface as the official dashboards.
+This package gives you everything you need to run your favorite programming language or console-based application as an engine on [the Sense Platform](senseplatform.com)'s cloud infrastructure, using the same user interface as the official engines.

-User-defined dashboards are [npm](npmjs.org) modules that export a single function, which complies with the specification documented below.
+User-defined engines are [npm](npmjs.org) modules that export a single function, which complies with the specification documented below.
 Their package.json files must have an entry called `sense`.
-There are three example dashboards to get you started in the examples folder.
+There is a simple example engine to get you started in the examples folder.
+For real-life examples, see the [CoffeeScript](github.com/SensePlatform/CoffeeScriptEngine) and [JavaScript](github.com/SensePlatform/JavaScriptEngine) engines.

-To deploy a custom dashboard, simply stick it in `/home/sense/node_modules` in one of your projects.
-When you launch dashboards from that project in the future, the new dashboard type will be available in the drop-down menu.
+To deploy a custom engine, simply stick it in `/home/sense/node_modules` in one of your projects.
+When you launch dashboards from that project in the future, the new engine will be available in the dashboard type menu.

 ### The exported function

-Your dashboard module should export a function of a single argument called `createDashboard`.
+Your module should export a function of a single argument called `createDashboard`.
 The argument will be a dashboard instance, and the function should add the following attributes to it:

 ```JavaScript
 exports.createDashboard = function(dashboard) {